 The team has a roadmap to prioritize development of components and foundations based on several factors.
 However, anyone can contribute to the Dell Design System.
-To submit a component or icon, start at the
+To start this process, contact us at the Feedback & Support page

 Why should I use DDS?

-The has emphasized a unified look for all Dell-branded communications.
+The Dell Brand has emphasized a unified look for all Dell-branded communications.
 Dell Design System puts this into action with pre-built components and code to allow Dell’s creators and business partners to communicate Dell-branded content in a unified way.
-While DDS offers reusable solutions for an extensive array of scenarios, it also provides flexibility for the designer to have a degree of creative flexibility.
+While DDS offers reusable solutions for an extensive array of scenarios, it also provides for the designer a degree of creative flexibility.

 - Accessibility – Compliance with accessibility standards is a top concern for every group within Dell.
 DDS library components undergo review and consultation with the Accessibility Center of Excellence to ensure they meet current requirements.
 This does not create automatic approval for communications built using DDS components, but it does provide a head start toward compliance.